 - More perks for very frequent guests.
 Milestone Rewards are awarded up to 150 nights.

 - Online capability.
-We are able to gift Milestone Perks to other Hyatt members both online and in the app; and we are able to apply milestone perks to reservations.
+Members can apply Milestone Perks to reservations and gift them to other Hyatt members both online and in the app.

 Here’s a full list of Milestone Rewards: